HIAB Truck Crane Accreditation Improves Crane Performance

 It provides the confidence to operate more efficiently.

 You as the company owner, are going to be able to realize the full return on your equipment because you or your operators are confident and capable of using the equipment to its fullest capability.

 Atlas Polar provides training as a customer service so you’re able to have a safe operating system in place and also get the best of what the HIAB Truck Crane is capable of providing.
 This type of exceptional and detailed training required for certification is offered by us across Canada.
 The company works in co-operation with Grainmaster Equipment in Manitoba, our sister dealership in Alberta, A.R.W.
-Truck Equipment, and Falcon Equipment in B.C.
+Truck Equipment, and ML-Truck Equipment Ltd. in B.C.

 We believe in carrying out this training and certification course in all types of weather keeping in mind that you have to get the job done.
 We know your crane operators have to provide their services in all types of weather.
 Completion of this course provides all the necessary requirements for you or your HIAB crane operators to perform their duties in a safe and productive manner.

 It provides you with the confidence in knowing that you or your operators are safe in the workplace, and the equipment is being used to its maximum potential.

 If this sounds like just what you need to enhance your business, be sure to see our section on our training courses for more information.
 Also check out our HIAB Truck Crane Training Podcast on iTunes which is all about the training and certification we provide.
 In the podcast, you’ll hear from both Steve Parr and crane trainer, Stirling Robertson.